material-motion/material-motion/specifications/life_of_a_transition.md

 ### Step 5: Initiate the transition

-Initiating our transition causes `FadeTransitionDirector` to be instantiated.
-The plans expressed by the director will be executed.
+Initiating our transition causes `FadeTransitionDirector` to be instantiated and its `setUp` method is invoked.
+The plans expressed by the director will then be executed.
 Upon completion, the director instance is thrown away.